 Wind Chill Index Cold Weather Safety Talk

 Cold weather poses many hazards for those individuals who are required to be exposed to it during their work.
 The winter months bring the possibility of additional workplace injuries and illnesses.
-Some direct consequences for being exposed to cold environments include frostbite, trench foot, and hypothermia.
+Some direct consequences of being exposed to cold environments include frostbite, trench foot, and hypothermia.
 One factor to consider when working in a cold-weather environment is the effect wind speed has on the temperature on the body.

 Wind Chill Index